 Past research contends that ethnic and racial diversity dampens spending on a variety of public goods in U.S. cities.
 This paper takes a second look, using the most extensive data set on city spending from 1950 to 2002 available to date.
 It shows that the relationship between diversity and public goods is far weaker than previously suspected.
 In recent years, the only consistent influence has been to increase criminal justice spending.
+This post at Wonkblog draws on this research.
 [Supplemental Information] [Data]

 Political Research Quarterly, 2012, 65(2):443-459